+Tannins are polyphenolic compounds which combine with protein, forming water insoluble and non-putrescible leather.
 There are two main types of tannins; the condensed tannins and the hydrolysable tannins.
-The condensed tannins (Froanthocyanidins) universally occur in ferms and gymnosperms and are widespread among the woody angiosperms.
+The condensed tannins (proanthocyanidins) universally occur in ferns and Gymnosperms and are widespread among the woody Angiosperms.
 In contrast, hydrolysable tannins are limited to dicotyledonous plants and are only found in a relatively few families.
-Tannins are correlated well with other primitive characters and thus the presence of these compounds is considered primitive.
-The highly advanced horbaceous taxa are generally devoid of these compounds.
+Tannins are correlated with other primitive characters and thus the presence of these compounds is considered primitive.
+The highly advanced herbaceous taxa are generally devoid of these compounds.

-Condensed tannins or flavolans can be regarded as being formed by the condensation of catechin or gallocatechin molecules and flavon, 5,4-diols to form dimers and higher oligomers with carbon-carbon bonds linking one flavon unit to the next by a 4-8 or 6-8 linkage.
-The name proanthocyanidins is used alternately for condensed tannins because, on treatment with hot acids, some of the carbon-carbon linking bonds are broken; and anthocyanidins are released.
-This property is used for the detaction of condensed tannins.
-Hydrolysable tannins are mostly gallotabnins and ellagitannins depending on whether gallic acid or ellagic acid is present esterified with glucose.
+Condensed tammins of flavolans can be regarded as being formed by the condensation of catechin or gallocatechin molecules and flavon 3,4-diols to form dimers and higher oligomers; with carbon-carbon bonds linking one flavon unit to the next by a 4-8 or 6-8 linkage.
+The name proanthocyanidins is used alternatively for condensed tannins because, on treatment with hot acids some of the carbon-carbon linking bonds are broken and anthocyanidins are released.
+This property is used for the detection of condensed tannins.
+Hydrolysable tannins are mostly gallotannins and ellagitannins depending on whether gallic acids or ellagic acid is present esterified with glucose.
 They yield the corresponding phenolic acid and glucose on hydrolysis.